deepsun80/shipwell/README.md

 # Shipwell Test App

 This is a single page application written for the Shipwell test.
+It is built as a very simple app, with minimal styling (ex. no hover effect).

 ## Structure